DAlexanderNZ/CyclePlan/README.md

 ## Setup

-After cloning the repository, you need to configure the API keys and server addresses:
+After cloning the repository, setup routing with OSRM and then you have two options for map tiles.

 1. [Setup OSRM routing server](docs/OSRM_Setup.md)

+### Option 1: Using Local Tile Service (Recommended for offline use)

+2. Setup local tile service

+### Option 2: Using Thunderforest (External service)

+2. Get a free API key from [Thunderforest](https://www.thunderforest.com/)

+### Run the interactive setup script
-2. Run the interactive server setup script:
+3. Run the interactive setup script:
    ```bash
    bun run setup
    ```

-   The setup script will prompt you for:
+   - Choose option 1 for local tiles or option 2 for Thunderforest
+   - Enter your local tile server URL (default: http://localhost:8080) if using local tiles
-   - **Thunderforest API Key**: Get an API key from [Thunderforest](https://www.thunderforest.com/)
+   - Enter your Thunderforest API key if using Thunderforest
-   - **OSRM Server Address**: Enter your OSRM server address (defaults to "localhost:5000")
+   - Enter your OSRM server address (default: localhost:5000)

+### Starting the Application

-3. Start the development server:
+4. Start the development server:
    ```bash
    bun run server
    ```